SlimeVR/SlimeVR-Docs-Site/src/diy/diy-straps.md

 These straps have one closed end and one end with velcro.

 Instructions:
-Wrap the material around the desired body part and cut to length, keep a little extra material just in case.
+Cut the strap to fit your body part, leaving extra length.
-Weave one end of the strap through one of the buckle halves, make it protrude just over an inch and sew it shut.
+Weave one end of the strap through one of the buckle halves, and sew it ~1 inch past the edge.
 Weave the other end through the other half of the buckle, but instead of sewing, attach a strip of velcro on either side.
-Test fit your straps and ensure the correct tightness before you sew the velcro in place.
+Fit the strap and test tightness before you sew the velcro in place.
-Once you have finished the strap, you can make an exact replica for the opposite side of your body.
+Once finished, you can make an exact replica for the opposite side of your body.

 ---

 ### Credits

-*Created by smeltie, tomyum3dp, fadetoblk27 and Depact*
+*Created by smeltie, tomyum3dp, fadetoblk27, and Depact*